1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 If you use a Mac, you can use TextEdit (under "Format" menu, select "Make Plain Text"), and if you use MS Windows, you can use Notepad.
 I'm using [Atom Editor](https://atom.io/), and there are plenty of other cross-platform, open source options out there.

-Knowledge of [JSON](https://www.json.org/) will be helpful.
-However, you may be able to follow along regardless.
+Knowledge of [JSON](https://www.json.org/) will be helpful, but you should able to follow along regardless.
 If you get stuck, take a look at the [complete transcript](#complete-transcript) in the appendix.

 I've added technical asides for experienced developers, but they are not essential to the tutorial, so do not be concerned if they do not make sense to you.